16egong/CMSC773/deep_models/README.md

 ### Processing the data

 ---
 Bert accepts a fixed length of 512 tokens per sample.
-It also requires a specialized tokenizer to prepare data for mdoeling.
+It also requires a specialized tokenizer to prepare data for modeling.
 To process the data simply run:

 ```shell script
 python process_data.py --load_dir load_dir --save_dir save_dir